 |Cockatiel||13 – 15”||70 – 120 g|

-Parrotlets reach 3 to 5.5 inches in length, so they’re ideal for apartments and small houses with close neighbors.
+Parrotlets reach 3 to 5.5 inches in length, so they’re ideal for apartments and small homes with close neighbors.

-While they enjoy spending time with their owners, they’re also happy to amuse themselves, as long as they have plenty of toys and games to play with.
+While they enjoy spending time with their owners, they’re also happy to amuse themselves, as long as they have toys and games to play.
 Their personalities vary – some are shy, while others are more noisy and confident.

 Lovebirds show affection by chattering and whistling.
-They also squeak and sing when they’re happy and excited.
-Luckily, they’re wonderful for apartments because they don’t make too much noise.
+They squeak and sing when they’re happy and excited.
+They’re ideal for apartments because they don’t make too much noise.